Bernardo-MG/docs-maven-skin/src/site/markdown/index.md

 - [Bootstrap 3][bootstrap]
 - [Font Awesome][font_awesome] icons
 - Prepared for [Facebook's Open Graph][open-graph] and [Twitter Cards][twitter-cards]

+## Maven Site plugin support

+This version of the skin only support the Maven Site plugin up to version 3.4.
+Newer versions have a bug which make them unable to load the Velocity custom tools which the skin depends on.

 [bootstrap]: http://getbootstrap.com/
 [docs_template]: https://github.com/Bernardo-MG/docs-bootstrap-template